redis-developer/skillmarket/README.md

 ```

 # Full code example
-The code used in this blogpost can be found in the [GitHub repo](https://github.com/julianmateu/skillmarket-blogpost).
+The code used in this blogpost can be found in the [skillmarket-blogpost GitHub repo](https://github.com/julianmateu/skillmarket-blogpost).
 The backend together with redis can be launched using docker compose:
 ```bash
 docker compose up -d --build